kwameopareasiedu/react-simple-widgets/src/widgets/table-view/table-view-usage.md

     - **Dot Separated String**: (E.g. `nested.value`) For each item, the cell value is `item.nested.value`.
     - **Function**: (E.g. `(item, itemIndex) => JSX.Element`) For each item, the function is called with the item and it's index.
 The returned JSX is then rendered in the cell.
   - The 3rd element is the sorting key for that columns.
 If specified, this key is passed as the active sort key to `onSort` when the table is sorted.

+- `mobileTableCols?: number`

+  By default, the mobile view displays items as a list of cards.
+If you want to preserve the table columns in mobile view, `mobileTableCols` specifies the number of columns to display in mobile view.

 - `headerRowBuilder?: (columnNames: Array<string>) => JSX.Element`